How are use, planning and zoning restrictions on real estate regulated?

-General rules on the protection of environment are set forth in Act LVIII of 1995 on the Protection of Environment.
+General rules on the protection of environment are set forth in Act LIII of 1995 on the Protection of Environment.
 Vertical environmental rules are also stipulated in several other acts and decrees.

-Hungarian law provides for six types of permits relating to construction works.
+Hungarian law provides for several types of permits relating to construction works.
 The applications must be filed with the competent construction authority.

 - A demolition permit is required for demolishing any superstructures.
-The permit is valid for two years.
+The permit is valid for one year.

 - The provisional building permit provides a preliminary review of the planned construction for the applicants.
 It is generally used in cases of bigger constructional projects that might have an irreversible effect on the area or if the project is not completely in line with applicable zoning provisions.
 The provisional building permit is valid for a one year period which may be extended once.

 - Construction works may be commenced based on a building permit.
-The building permit is valid for two years.
+The building permit is valid for three years.
 It contains all special authority approvals in addition to the binding building and environmental provisions related to the construction works.
-The building permit may be extended for additional one year periods, provided that the construction and zoning plans were not substantially amended.
+The building permit may be extended on maximum two occasions for additional one- year periods, provided that the construction and zoning plans were not substantially amended.

 - An occupancy permit must be obtained after the completion of the construction works.
 The permit is issued if the building is appropriate for use and was constructed in accordance with the building permit.
 The construction authorities conduct an on-site examination in the course of issuing the occupancy permit.